isagarchauhan/SwiftUI-Component/README.md

 ---

 Import the components into your project:
-Download prject and simply drag and drop the files you need into your Xcode project.
+Download prpject and simply drag and drop the files you need into your Xcode project.

 ---